Wednesday, January 19, 2011

-I recently on Facebook had an individual, with whom I am not acquainted, send me a private message in order to give me the old Romans 13 finger wagging.
-This was done because apparently voicing ones having a problem with the regime that rules us killing Pakistani civilians is actually wrong for Christians in light of Romans 13.
-I suppose the next time I happen to read about 54 Pakastani "insurgents" being killed in a predator drone strike, it is my duty in the words of Bill O'reilly to, "Sit Down and Shut Up!"
-To add to this, the individual further declared the American war for Independence to be sinful in light of Romans 13, and it is that assertion which I shall focus on in this post.
+I recently had and individual on Facebook, with whom I am not acquainted, send me a private message giving me the old Romans 13 finger wagging.
+This was done because apparently voicing having a problem with the regime that rules us killing Pakistani civilians is actually wrong for Christians to do in light of Romans 13.
+I suppose the next time I happen to read about 54 Pakistani "insurgents" being killed in a predator drone strike, it is my duty in the words of Bill O'reilly to, "Sit Down and Shut Up!"
+To add to this, the individual further declared that the American war for Independence was in fact sinful in light of Romans 13, and it is that assertion which I shall focus on in this post.

-So what should be our response to this?
+So, what should be our response to this?
 Was it in fact sinful to withdraw from union with King George?
-Not at all, in fact the colonial leaders actually would actually be disobeying Romans 13 by not doing so, but more on that in a bit.
-We first need to get the concept of the principle of the lesser magistrate in our minds before that last sentence will make sense.
+My answer is simply this, not at all.
+In fact the colonial leaders actually would actually be disobeying Romans 13 by not standing up to King George, but more on that in a bit.
+We first need to get the principle of the lesser magistrate in our minds before that last sentence will make sense.

 The Principle of the Lesser Magistrate

-If we get this we will understand that the American secession from King George was not in the least sinful, as it was in actuality the principle of the lesser magistrate in action.
+If we get this we can begin to understand that the American secession from King George was not in the least bit sinful, as it was in actuality the principle of the lesser magistrate in action.
 Since governments are not autonomous they are bound by God's laws that all men are called to obey regardless of their status.
 These can be simple things like, stop stealing (Eph 4:28), and stop lying (Eph 4:25).
 The colonial congress and government interposed on behalf of their people to protect them from the lawlessness of King George.
-For a recounting of what King George did that warranted a severing of their union to him the Declaration of Independence lists the grievances of the Colonies against King George.
-The founding fathers were intimately acquainted with the lesser magistrate principle and based their entire secession upon it.
+For a recounting of what King George did that warranted a severing of their union to him the Declaration of Independence lists the grievances of the Colonies against King George and I commend its reading.
+The founding fathers were intimately acquainted with the principle of the lesser magistrate and based their entire secession upon it.

 The logic of their separation from England went something like this: